 swelling caused by fluid build-up in the body (oedema)

 weight gain

+abnormal results of blood tests to check kidney function (high level of creatinine)

 Common (may affect up to 1 in 10 people):

-abnormal results of blood tests to check kidney function (high level of creatinine)

 inflammation of the mucous membrane of the mouth

 sensitivity to sunlight – do not expose yourself to the sun for any long period of time while you are taking Alecensa and for 7 days after you stop.
 You need to apply sunscreen and lip balm with a Sun Protection Factor of 50 or higher to help prevent sunburn.